 The Hindu rope plant (Hoya carnosa 'Compacta' or 'Krinkle Kurl') is a curly leaf version of the porcelain flower or wax plant (Hoya carnosa).
-This semi-succulent, perennial, vine-like species is known for its lush, waxy foliage and striking blooms.
-Native to India, they are most commonly kept as houseplants in North America and are regarded as being easy-to-care-for, slow-growing, long-lived, and great for novice plant lovers.
+This semi-succulent, perennial, vine-like species is known for its lush, waxy foliage, unique curling vines, and striking blooms.
+Native to East Asia and Australia, they are most commonly kept as houseplants in North America and are regarded as being easy to care for, slow-growing, long-lived, and great for novice plant lovers.

 |Botanical Name||Hoya carnosa 'Compacta', Hoya carnosa 'Krinkle Kurls'|

 |Common Name||Hindu Rope Plant, Porcelain Flower, Krinkle Kurl, Wax Plant|